conartist6/structure-ish/README.md

 ** NOTE ** Typed Arrays, e.g. `UInt8Array` fit the definition of structures, but are not considered so for the purposes of this library.

-## Additional Terminology

-- A _Sequence_ is a structure which is not concrete (and not an Array).
-- A _List_ stores indexed data and exposes it through the concrete structure API.
-There is no native List implementation.

 ## The Structure-ish API

 The most important caveat is that the structurish API is not duck typed.
 It requires structures to be positively identified.